 Is your fullness gauge broken?

-Learning how to feel your fullness is a principle of Intuitive Eating which can help you reach your health goals.
+Learning how to feel your fullness is a principle of Intuitive Eating which can be a great tool to help you reach your health goals.

 I bet you can easily describe to me the feeling of being overstuffed but can you describe the feeling of comfortable satiety?